 Recommended artist: Carpenter Brut

 Chillwave, sometimes known as dreampop, is a more mellow type of synthwave.
-Featuring smoother vocals over moderate tempo beat.
-Chillwave attempts to capture the feeling of 80s electropop songs.
+Featuring smoother vocals over a moderate tempo beats.
+Chillwave attempts to capture the feeling of 80s synthwave electropop songs.
 The genre was created almost completely by the internet, and was originally conceived as a joke!

 Recommended artist: Washed Out

 Here is a quick list of five recommended artists to get into the genre, spanning some of the sub-categories, too.
 Look out for our list of the best synthwave songs coming soon!